GenomicsMLI-DFO/Beluga_Dloop_PipelineHaplo/README.md

 ## Requirements
-Download latest version of the following ACCESS data sheets: 'Specimens', 'D-loop'.
+For internals to DFO-MLI Laboratory of Genomics, download the latest version of the following ACCESS data sheets: 'Specimens', 'D-loop'.
-For externals to DFO, the reference library will be updated annually.
+For externals to DFO, the reference library will be updated annually while the genetic monitoring program with mitochondrial DNA runs.
 Downloading the latest library prior haplotype identifiers assignment would be a good practice.
+If this genetic monitoring program stops, information about a new possible program will be provided here.

 ## Acknowledgements